trflorian/rts-selection-circle-demo/README.md

 ﻿# RTS Selection Circle Demo in Godot 4
 A small demo scene to showcase an RTS selection circle shader with configurable radius and thickness.
-The scene was developed in godot 4.1.1

 ![Thumbnail](https://github.com/trflorian/rts-selection-circle-demo/assets/27728267/88fee55e-5d67-4a88-9444-301d8572ef66)